PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 What PsyNeuLink is **NOT**
 --------------------------

-PsyNeuLink is well suited to the creation of simple to moderately complex models, and to the integration of disparate existing models into a single, integrated system in which interactions among them can be examined.
+PsyNeuLink is well suited to the creation of simple to moderately complex models, and for the integration of disparate existing models into a single, integrated system in which interactions among them can be examined.
-While it is fully general, and can be used to implement virtually any kind of model, it is less well suited to other kinds of efforts, that involve massively large computations and/or specialized functions and data types that it currently does not support, such as:
+While it is fully general, and can be used to implement virtually any type of model, in its current form it is less well suited to certain kinds of efforts, that involve massively large computations and/or specialized functions and data types that it currently does not support, such as:

  - extensive model fitting
  - large scale simulations